Exceen/game-categories-lite/readme.txt

 Game Categories Lite v1.8

-The main differences in this version are the stabilization in the visibility of the Game Categories options listed within the System Settings, as well as (optional) enhancements to the gclite_filter.txt file, including hiding entire categories on the XMB.
+The main differences in this version are the re-stabilization of the visibility of the Game Categories options listed within the System Settings (compared to v1.7), as well as (optional) enhancements to the gclite_filter.txt file, including hiding entire categories on the XMB.

 ------------------------------------------
 Enhanced gclite_filter.txt Info: